RedHatGov/sre-workshop-dashboard/workshop/content/lab2.3_alerting.md

 * Detection Time: How long it takes to fire alert on event
 * Reset Time: How long alerts fire for after issue is resolved

-Alerting in a way that handles all four of these considerations is difficult.
-The [_The Site Reliability Workbook_][1] is a fantastic resource on this topic, and we won't rehash the contents of that here.
+Alerting in a way that handles all four of these considerations is difficult.  [_The Site Reliability Workbook_][1] is a fantastic resource on this topic, and we won't rehash the contents of that here.
 The general recommendation is to use the "Burn rate", which is how fast the error budget is exhausted relative to the SLO.
 For this task, we will use an overly simplified burn rate calculation to alert on your SLOs.

 ## Burn Rate